 Boston Crusaders

-Woven into to the marvelously distinctive tapestry of musical genres played in a fabulously diverse range of musical venues throughout New England – from folk at Club Passim, world music at the Lowell Folk Festival and jazz at Ryles to R&B at Storyville, rock at The Paradise, orchestral performances at Symphony Hall and classical evenings at Tanglewood – is the oft-undercelebrated collection of junior drum and bugle corps that travel across the region, the nation and the globe to competitions, exhibitions and parades.
+Woven into to the marvelously distinctive tapestry of musical genres played in New England’s varied venues – from folk at Club Passim, world music at the Lowell Folk Festival and jazz at Ryles to R&B at Storyville, rock at The Paradise, orchestral performances at Symphony Hall and classical evenings at Tanglewood – is the oft-undercelebrated collection of junior drum and bugle corps that travel across the region, the nation and the globe to competitions, exhibitions and parades.

 And one absolutely world-class example is the Boston Crusaders Drum & Bugle Corps.

-An innovative and highly competitive powerhouse for over 80 years, the Crusaders continue to perform in the upper echelon of drum and bugle corps, demonstrating beyond any doubt that the genre is an art form second to none.
-And after surviving two major misfortunes – a devastating fire in the 1970s and international financial fraud in the 1980s – the Crusaders’ reputation as “the corps that would not die” is an inspiring story of teamwork and triumph rivaled by few others.
+A consistently innovative, highly competitive powerhouse for over 80 years, the Crusaders continue to perform in the upper echelon of drum and bugle corps, demonstrating beyond any doubt that the genre is an art form second to none.
+After surviving two major misfortunes – a devastating fire in the 1970s and international financial fraud in the 1980s – their reputation as “the corps that would not die” is an inspiring story of teamwork and triumph rivaled by few others.

 Founded in 1940 as a youth activity at the Most Precious Blood Catholic parish in the Hyde Park section of Boston, the Crusaders are the third-oldest junior drum and bugle corps in the US and a founding member of Drum Corps International (DCI), established in 1972.
 Composed of 154 members maximum in accordance with DCI’s competition regulations, the corps includes percussionists, brass players and color guard, all between ages 13 and 21, and performs at approximately 40 summertime competitions and exhibitions annually, reaching a total audience of over 300,000.